Draft Wizard FAQ

 2. You can also add auction values to a cheat sheet of your favorite experts' rankings (or our expert consensus).
 First, create your rankings within the Cheat Sheet Creator by selecting the "Consensus Rankings" or "FantasyPros ECR" tab.
 After your rankings have been imported, a gray “Auction Values” button will appear within the cheat sheet view.
 Click this button to add dollar values to your rankings.

 How do I edit the player rankings?
-(PRO Feature)
+(MVP Feature)

 Simply click on “Edit Rankings” from the Cheat Sheet Creator.
 You’ll see a screen that allows you to drag-and-drop players to move them into new rank slots.
 Once you’re satisfied with your new rankings, simply save your cheat sheet to store the new rankings.
 Any auction values you’ve created will automatically adjust so that players you move up/down will see a corresponding change in their values.

 How do I keep Position and Overall ranks in sync?
-(PRO Feature)
+(MVP Feature)

 We use synching logic that automatically keeps your Overall rankings (mixed positions) in sync with your Positional Rankings.
 We’ll take your most recently saved rankings as our guide to keep things logical between rankings.
 So, there’s no need to duplicate your drag-and-drop between the rankings.
 Just decide which set of rankings you want to edit and the other set will be revised automatically to reflect your changes.

 What are Tiers and how do I create them?
-(PRO Feature)
+(MVP Feature)

 Tiers are a great way to organize your cheat sheet into groups of players of similar value.
 If you have a tier with five players, you’re essentially saying that you don’t have a strong preference between the five players in the group.
 During your draft, if all your players are still available in the tier, you may opt to hold off on drafting one of them since you’re likely to still have one or more of the players available on your next turn.
 To create Tiers, simply click on “Edit Rankings” from the Cheat Sheet Creator.
 When you mouse over rankings, you’ll see a link appear between rows called “create a tier” – simply click on this link to create a tier.
 You’ll also be able to drag-and-drop the tier or delete it once it’s created.

-Targets are a convenient way to highlight your favorite players.
-Whether they’re your super secret sleepers, top value picks, or the studs you just can’t live without, we make it easy to keep track of them in your cheat sheets and during your drafts.
-To target a player, simply click on “Target” next to the player’s name in the Cheat Sheet Creator.
-The box will turn yellow and that player will be noted as targeted on all your saved cheat sheets.
-You can easily remove the Target label by clicking on it again.
-During your mock drafts and real drafts, your targeted players will be highlighted in yellow on your cheat sheets.
-You can easily turn the highlighting on or off through the checkbox option at the top of your cheat sheet.
+Tags are a convenient way to highlight players on your cheat sheet.
+Whether they’re your super secret sleepers, studs you just can’t live without or potential busts you want to avoid, we make it easy to keep track of these players.
+To tag someone, simply click the “Tag as” button next to the player’s name in the Cheat Sheet Creator.
+You'll have the option to tag a player as a Target (yellow highlight), Sleeper (green highlight) or someone to Avoid (red highlight).
+You can easily remove any tag you designate by clicking on it again.
+During your mock drafts and real drafts, your tagged players will be highlighted with the corresponding Target/Sleeper/Avoid colors on your cheat sheets.
+You can easily turn the highlighting on or off via the checkbox option at the top of your cheat sheet.

 How do I add and edit Notes?
-(PRO Feature)
+(MVP Feature)

 You can import player notes from our expert database through the drop down option in the Cheat Sheet Creator.
 You can write your own notes or edit the expert notes by clicking on “Edit Rankings” and then placing your curser into the note field that you want to add or edit.
 You’ll be able to view your player notes during simulations and drafts by hovering your curser over the player’s name in your cheat sheet or player’s photo in the player queue.